 Blue Beam research post-Monast has been carried by a recognizable set of researchers, broadcasters, and independent analysts.

-• David Icke — has periodically incorporated Blue Beam framings into his larger control-system thesis.
+• David Icke — has periodically incorporated Blue Beam framings into his larger control-system thesis, particularly during the 2020–2024 pandemic-response period.

-• Alex Jones — broadcast Blue Beam material extensively through the 2010s, particularly during the Obama administration's climate and disarmament discussions.
+• Alex Jones — broadcast Blue Beam material extensively through the 2010s, particularly during Obama-era climate and disarmament discussions and around the 2024 Olympics and December 2024 drone events.

-• Omar Filali — co-author of The Greatest Hoax: NASA's Project Blue Beam (2023), the most complete modern English-language treatment.
+• Omar Filali — co-author of The Greatest Hoax: NASA's Project Blue Beam (2023), the most complete modern English-language treatment of the theory.

 • Paul Beaumont and others — researchers who have focused specifically on the voice-to-skull and synthetic-telepathy elements (Step 3).